|Land Area||20,330 km2|

 |Total Area||20,770km2 (#149)|

 |GDP (PPP)||$297.00 Billion|

 |GDP Per Capita||$34,800|

 The small (densely populated) State of Israel occupies about 75% of an area long known as Canaan.
-This historic, volatile spot is significant for Christians, Muslims and Jews alike, as Jerusalem is recognized as a holy city by all three religious faiths.
+It has a population of 7,707,042 and became an independent state in 1948, celebrating their national day on May 14th.
+This historic, volatile spot is significant for Christians, Muslims and Jews, as Jerusalem is recognized as a holy city by all three religious faiths.

 Constant warfare was common between the Jews and neighboring tribes, and the kingdom was ultimately split into two: the Kingdom of Judah and the Kingdom of Israel.

-Around 750 BC the Kingdom of Israel was annihilated by the Assyrian's, but an attempt at gaining control of Judah failed.
-The Assyrian's commanded the region for only a short time before being conquered by the New Babylonian Empire in 612 BC, and according to the Hebrew Bible, King Nebuchadnezzar II of Babylon ravaged Solomon's Temple, forcing the Jews into exile.
+Around 750 BC, the Kingdom of Israel was annihilated by the Assyrians, but an attempt at gaining control of Judah failed.
+The Assyrians commanded the region for only a short time before being conquered by the New Babylonian Empire in 612 BC.
+According to the Hebrew Bible, King Nebuchadnezzar II of Babylon ravaged Solomon's Temple, forcing the Jews into exile.